Strong $(\delta,n)$-complements for semi-stable morphisms: Local strong -complements

 is the sum of the klt pair $K_{X'}+\Sigma'-S'$ and the divisor $A'+nN'+\beta M'$, which is nef and big over $Z$.
-Up to shrinking $Z$ around $z$, we may assume that $Z$ is affine, so we may apply relative Kawamata-Viehweg vanishing~\cite[Theorem 1-2-5]{KMM85} to deduce that the restriction homomorphism
+Up to shrinking $Z$ around $z$, we may assume that $Z$ is affine, so we may apply relative Kawamata--Viehweg vanishing~\cite[Theorem 1-2-5]{KMM85} to deduce that the restriction homomorphism